 We’ve had a number of concerns expressed by both amateurs and professionals on the viability and sustainability of harvesting wild chaga.
 This is due to the perceived scarcity of chaga and its reproductive mechanism.
 This perception can be traced to sensationalism and, in our opinion, propaganda oriented at getting people to prefer lab/pharmaceutical solutions for their health and nutrition namely for ideological or monetary gain rather than quantifiable health advantages.
 This isn’t to claim that wild forms of nutrition and medicines ought to be preferred, only that the controversy surrounding chaga’s sustainability does not apply to our regions, and that the nature of chaga itself is generally misunderstood in a way which increases this fear.
-We provide our observations here and invite open discussion, protecting wild harvest protects small businesses and local communities who are reliant on these resources.
+We provide our observations here and invite open discussion.
+Protecting right to wild harvest protects small businesses and local communities who are reliant on these resources.

 The sensationalist perspective is thus: Chaga is a rare, miraculous fungus that is also symbiotic with the trees it grows on.
 This gets told with the story that harvesting the chaga kills the tree or prevents it from growing back.